-3.3.2 Almost-random link attacks.
+3.3.2 Almost-random link attacks

-We now propose the following attack strategy on links: we randomly remove links between two nodes of degree at least 2.
+The other attack strategy consists of randomly removing links between nodes of degree at least 2, i.e. a node of degree 1 will always stay connected during the attack.
 We call it the almost-random link attack strategy.

-Figure 15 displays the behaviors observed for the three types of networks we consider.
+We first present a general result for this strategy, then apply it to the special cases under concern: Poisson and power-law (both discrete and continuous) networks.
+Figure 15 displays the behaviors observed for these three types of networks.

-Figure 15: Size of the largest connected component as a function of the fraction of links removed during almost-failure link attacks.
-From left to right: Poisson, continuous power-law and discrete power-law networks.
+Figure 15: Size of the largest connected component as a function of the fraction of links removed during almost-random link attacks.
 For technical details on our plots see Section 1.4.

-Although this strategy is barely different from random link failures, it is actually much more efficient than failures, see Figure 7.
-In particular, it has a finite threshold for all random networks, including power-law ones.
+Although this strategy is barely different from random link failures, it is actually much more efficient than failures (see Figure 7 for comparison).
+In particular, it has a finite threshold for all the types of networks we consider, which makes it much more efficient on power-law networks.